DorVaknin/RestuarantList/README.txt

 Some short explanation regarding the initation of the program.

-first of all run 'npm install' in order to create all the dependencies (didn't upload node_modules, I can upload it if you like).
+first of all run 'npm install' in order to create all the dependencies.

 Backend:
 In order to run the backend, make sure that you have node installed on your computer,